railsjazz/lazy_value/README.md

-# LazyValue
+# Lazy Value

 [![RailsJazz](https://github.com/igorkasyanchuk/rails_time_travel/blob/main/docs/my_other.svg?raw=true)](https://www.railsjazz.com)
 [![Listed on OpenSource-Heroes.com](https://opensource-heroes.com/badge-v1.svg)](https://opensource-heroes.com/r/railsjazz/rails_live_reload)

 ![RailsLiveReload](docs/lazy_value.gif)

-Lazy loader for your Ruby on Rails views.
-Use it you want to parallelise loading of some info on the page.
+Introducing a versatile value loader for your Ruby on Rails views, designed to optimize parallel loading of information on a page.
+This solution is perfect for scenarios where you need to display multiple stats, each taking 1-2 seconds to compute, thus causing a delay in page loading time.

-Typical use case: you need to show some stats numbers and usually it take 1-2 seconds to calculate each number.
-In case you have many of them on a single page it might take a while.
-This solution can help you with that.

-It works similar to lazy Turbo frames, but it has no dependency on turbo.
-Also you don't need to create a new actions to load data.
+Functioning similarly to lazy Turbo frames, this value loader has no reliance on Turbo and eliminates the need for creating new actions to load data.
+Make your page loading experience smoother and more efficient with this practical solution.

-## Key advantages
+## Main Benefits

-1. No JavaScript dependencies (like Turbo)
+1. No reliance on JavaScript dependencies, such as Turbo
-2. "Plug & Play" approach
+2. Easy to implement with a "Plug & Play" approach
-3. Supports Turbo Frames
+3. Compatible with Turbo Frames

-## Important notes & limitations
+## Essential Information & Constraints

-1. Works with ERB only (at least for now)
+1. Currently compatible with ERB only
-2. Every lazy value must be atomic and not depend on any value recevied outside it.
-It means it cannot access variables initialized in the controller/view.
+2. Each lazy value should be atomic and not rely on any external value or variable initialized in the controller/view
-3. Use one lazy_value_tag in a line
+3. Limit usage to one lazy_value_tag per line
-4. Pay attenation to format how you adding this block.
-Just copy-paste from the readme.
+4. Carefully follow the provided format when adding this block; refer to the README for guidance

 ## Usage